aknirmal90/gcp-cloudbuild-slack-notifications/README.md

 https://cloud.google.com/build/docs/subscribe-build-notifications

 ## 4. Create a service account
-This service account will encapsulate the permissions cloud functions app will require.
+This service account will encapsulate the permissions your cloud functions app will require.
 Give this service account the following permissions
 - Pub/Sub Viewer
 - Cloud Functions Invoker

 Once completed, keep track of the email assigned to this service account, it will have a structure similar to cloudfunctions-slack-notifier@<projectid>.iam.gserviceaccount.com